Diploma in Indian Wisdom Traditions

 This programme has been specially curated for students who wish to read a text with a teacher, in sessions that draw upon commentarial materials as well as contextualise the text in Indian philosophical, social and historical context.
 The selection of texts is announced at the start of each year.

-In the academic year 2024-25, we offer students an opportunity to read any one of the following texts:
+In the academic year 2025-26, we offer students an opportunity to read the following texts:

 show more... show less...